PokeHunterProject/pogom-updated/README.md

-# Still running on 0.45.0, currently unsafe to use
+# Running on the 0.51 api

 # PoGoMap
 The fastest Pokémon Go map available.